-- I was born in the UK, spent the first 20 years of my life there and am moving the whole family back at the end of 2018
+- I was born in the UK, spent the first 20 years of my life there and am moving the whole family back in the beginning of 2019

 - I now live in Sydney with my Aussie hubby

-- I have a teenage step son, a 5 year old, 3 year old and another baby due on Christmas day.
+- I have a teenage step son, a 6 year old, 4 year old and 1 year old.